 Ericeira and its immediate surroundings make up a relatively small area, and every little stretch of which has a different name.
 While this might turn out useful later as you become familiar with the area, it may be confusing until then.

 To give you an idea, the council of Mafra is organized in freguesias and Ericeira is one of them.
 Other freguesias include, for example, Santo Isidoro and Carvoeiro, which are the closest to town.
-Mafra and Encarnacao are a bit further from Ericeira, but might still be right options for you.
-Personally, I would avoid the center of Ericeira, as this can be hectic in the middle of the summer.
+Mafra and Encarnacao are a bit further from Ericeira, but might still be the right options for you.
+I would avoid the center of Ericeira, as this can be hectic in the middle of the summer.
 However, if you are not driving, the center of Ericeira, and especially the center of Mafra, might be good options for you.

 7 – Expect humidity

-Damp is common in Ericeira, specially in older properties.
+Damp is common in Ericeira, especially in older properties.
 For tackling the humidity issue, locals generally like using portable moisture extractors.
 These dehumidifiers also seem to help with keeping the space warm, especially important in houses with no central heating, also fairly common around here.

 8 – Have your documents ready